After a divorce is filed, all Ohio Courts issue what is called a mutual restraining order which prevents both parties from doing any of the following:

 Make Good Decisions That Won’t Backfire

-However, until the court issues a mutual restraining order, you or a spouse may have already taken, or are planning to take steps to protect assets and save money.
-Some of these things are fine to do, others are pointless and a waste of time and many will backfire and leave you in a vulnerable position.
+However, until the court issues a mutual restraining order, you or a spouse may have already taken or are planning to take steps to protect assets and save money.
+Some of these things are fine to do, others are pointless and a waste of time, and many will backfire and leave you vulnerable.

-This is a major reason why it is of the utmost importance to discuss your options with an experienced Ohio divorce attorney before taking any action that could waste your time or put you in a worse position when it comes down to dividing marital assets.
+This is a major reason why it is of the utmost importance to discuss your options with an experienced divorce lawyer before taking any action that could waste your time or put you in a worse position regarding dividing marital assets.

-I am contemplating divorce and I have learned that a retirement plan is usually split up as a result.
+I am contemplating divorce and have learned that a retirement plan is usually split up.
 Can I take money out of my retirement plan to prevent this?

 Absolutely not!
-It is correct that any type of retirement accrued during the marriage is split up between the parties during a divorce.
-It is also a reality that a retirement plan is also one of the biggest assets of marriage so it may be tempting for someone to take a big chunk of this money out to protect it.
-However, an attorney will likely gain knowledge after meeting with his client and issuing discovery and the Court will likely see this as dissipating assets.
+It is correct that any retirement accrued during the marriage is split up between the parties during a divorce.
+It is also a reality that a retirement plan is also one of the biggest assets of the marriage, so it may be tempting for someone to take a big chunk of this money out to protect it.
+However, an attorney will likely gain knowledge after meeting with his client and issuing discovery, and the Court will likely see this as dissipating assets.
 The court can take such action as awarding your spouse a larger portion of marital assets to compensate for your actions.
-If you do this after a restraining order is issued, you could face other penalties including fines and jail time.
-In fact, many financial institutions have taken precautions to prevent his type of action such as requiring your spouse’s approval to remove funds from a retirement account, especially if you and your spouse are separated.
+If you do this after a restraining order is issued, you could face other penalties, including fines and jail time.
+Many financial institutions have taken precautions to prevent his type of action, such as requiring your spouse’s approval to remove funds from a retirement account, especially if you and your spouse are separated.

 My Spouse and I have children and are contemplating a divorce.
 Should I move out of the home to make the process easier?

-This one really depends on your position in regard to child custody.
+This one depends on your position regarding child custody.
 Normally I would advise not moving out of the home unless they want to allow their spouse to have custody of the children during the pendency of the divorce.
-Courts take the position that a parents’ divorce should have as little effect on the children as possible.
-Therefore, to prevent moving the children out of an environment they are used to, the court will award residential parent status to the parent that is in the home as long as there are no other factors that would prevent this from being in the best interest of the children.
+Courts assume that a parent’s divorce should have as little effect on the children as possible.
+Therefore, to prevent moving the children out of an environment they are used to, the court will award residential parent status to the parent in the home as long as there are no other factors that would prevent this from being in the best interest of the children.

-Obviously, there are circumstances such as the occurrence of domestic violence and the court will understand the necessity to move out of the marital home.
-Talking with a lawyer prior to moving out of the home is the best way to determine what you are putting at risk when the divorce is filed.
+There are circumstances such as domestic violence, and the court will understand the necessity of moving out of the marital home.
+Talking with a Cleveland divorce lawyer before moving out of the home is the best way to determine what you are putting at risk when the divorce is filed.
 As for the home itself, if you and your spouse do not have children together, there is no need to stay in the home to protect your interest in the home.
 The home is a marital asset subject to division.
-Therefore, the court will divide any marital portion of the home by either requiring that it be sold and the proceeds or debt split in an equitable manner, or that one spouse reimburse the other spouse for any marital equity in the home.
+Therefore, the court will divide any marital portion of the home by either requiring that it be sold and the proceeds or debt split equitably or that one spouse reimburses the other spouse for any marital equity in the home.

-These are just a few of the difficult decisions that need to be made before you file for a divorce.
-Do yourself a favor and don’t make these decisions alone.
-Contact the divorce attorneys at the law firm of Slater & Zurz for help with all of your legal needs.
-We can be reached at any time by calling 888.534.4850.
+These are just a few difficult decisions that need to be made before you file for a divorce.
+Do yourself a favor, and don’t make these decisions alone.
+Contact the Akron divorce lawyer at the law firm of Slater & Zurz for help with all of your legal needs.